 Position sizing is simply a way of determining how many units you should trade according to your desired level of risk.

 What is Net Asset Value (NAV)?

-The NAV represents the current value of your trading account, i.e., cash balance net of unrealised profits or losses (P/L).
-The figure may constantly be changing because you may have one or more positions open.
+The NAV represents the current value of your trading account, including your unrealised profits or losses (P/L).

 How to calculate your available funds

 Your available funds are equal to that part of your account’s Net Asset Value that is not being used as margin requirement to maintain open positions.
 These funds are free to use to open another position, transfer to another sub-account or withdraw.
 You can find this figure in the ‘Margin Available’ field in the Account Summary section of your trading dashboard on the OANDA trading platform.

 So let’s say your account balance is $550 and your unrealized P/L is -$45.
 Your account’s NAV is $550 – $45 = $505.
 And let’s say you have two open positions with a cumulative margin requirement of $300.
 Your margin available would be $505 (NAV) – $300 (margin requirement) = $205.
 In this scenario, you would be able to open a new position if the margin needed to open that position was less than $205.